Colorful Mexican Polvorones (Panadería-Style Cookies)

 brightly colored basket filled with round and square tri-colored Mexican shortbread cookies known as polvorones.

-What do Polvorones taste like?
+What do polvorones taste like?

-These cookies taste very similar to shortbread or sugar cookies.
-They remind me of biscochos with the dusting of sugar on top โ€“ just one bite makes me nostalgic for home!
+They taste similar to a soft shortbread or sugar cookie with a melt-in-your-mouth crumb.
+These remind me of biscochos with the dusting of sugar on top — just one bite makes me nostalgic for home!

 Are polvorones cookies good for shipping?